Get Animals Licensed

 Dogs and cats in Roseville must be licensed.
 It’s easy to do, and it helps ensure your pet’s health and safety.

 To license you pet, complete and print the license application (PDF) and mail or drop off the application to Roseville City Hall.
 Include proof that your dog or cat has been vaccinated (and sterilized or microchipped if applicable).
 Include a check made out to the City of Roseville for the appropriate amount.
-If you are unsure of the amount, call 651-792-7000 during regular business hours and someone will help you.
+If you are unsure of the amount or have questions, call 651-792-7000 during regular business hours and someone will help you.

 Pet Licenses City of Roseville